apsolutionhungary/madskillz/Managed Services.md

 ## [Senior Developer](./Development.md#senior-developer)

 ## Technical Lead
-> CHANGE I am a well-rounded developer, problem solver and mentor for people.
+> CHANGE2 I am a well-rounded developer, problem solver and mentor for people.
 I represent the unconventional value Readify brings to the market.

 #### I focus on delivering value to our customers
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.